kyverno/KDP/proposals/per_policy_webhook_configurations.md

 ```

 **c. filter by the request operations**

-The existing attribute `spec.rules.match.(any/all).resources.operations` can be transformed to the operations per webhook's rule.
+The existing attribute `spec.rules.match.(any/all).resources.operations` will be transformed to the operations per webhook's rule.

 ```yaml
 spec:
   rules: